FabFarm/flashgate/README.md

 # flashgate
-This is a vehicle Flashlight farmgate opener project.
-You flash you lights as a gode gate opens.
-You flash car light with another code you enter setup mode where you can assign other codes.
-Feedback could be led blinking or maybe a sound bib.
+This is a vehicle Flashlight farmgate opener (hardware and software).
+You flash you lights as a code gate opens.
+You flash your car light with a code you can enter setup mode where you can assign other opening codes.
+Feedback could be led blinking or maybe a sound.